 There are a few moments that will stick out in your mind.
 First, the film has a glorious sequence near the end where Hitchcock uses what appears to be a hand-held camera, something that looks straight out of a movie by Paul Greengrass (United 93).

 The second moment I found irresistible was a spooky dream sequence.
-Hitchcock doesn’t announce that the scene is coming by blurring the screen per usual.
-He goes straight into the nightmare — think of Wes Craven’s A Nightmare on Elm Street — and you are not quite sure where the dream begins/ends.
+Hitchcock doesn’t announce that the scene is coming by blurring the screen as usual.
+He goes straight into the nightmare — think of Wes Craven’s 1984 classic horror movie A Nightmare on Elm Street — and you are not quite sure where the dream begins/ends.

 Conclusions & Final Thoughts: